hhh2012aa/New-Blockchain-solution-of-international-trade/README.md

 2.PaybeforeShippment+PayAfterShippment should be equal to Price

-# Quick Test on Remix ide without download any file
+# Quick Test on Remix ide without downloading any file
 1.Open [Remix ide]( https://ethereum.github.io/browser-solidity/#optimize=false) in your browser

 2.Create a new .sol file on Remix and paste [BlockchainSolution](https://gist.githubusercontent.com/hhh2012aa/b72338cdbb2949a764acdad4ca2682a8/raw/b0382080907d8ed829aac26e4c5f2e5161684dc9/BlockchainSolution1114.sol)